Joy is more than happiness, just as happiness is more than pleasure.

 This is exactly the opposite of the truth.
 St. Thomas Aquinas says, "No man can live without joy.
 That is why one deprived of spiritual joy goes over to carnal pleasures."
 Sanctity is never a substitute for sex, but sex is often a substitute for sanctity.

-The simplest, most unanswerable roof that Aquinas is right and Freud is wrong, is experience.
+The simplest, most unanswerable proof that Aquinas is right and Freud is wrong, is experience.
 It is not a matter of faith alone.
 It has been proved by experience by many, many people, many, many times.
 You can repeat the experiment and prove it to yourself.
 You can be absolutely certain that it is true, just as you can be certain that fire is hot and ice is cold.

 Millions of people for thousands of years have tried the experiment, and not one of them has ever been cheated.
 All who seek, find — this is not njust a promise about the next life, to be believed by faith, but a promise about this life, to be proved by experience, to be tested by experiment.